dnanexus/dxfuse/doc/Internals.md

 A symbolic link is represented as a regular file, with the link stored in the `inner\_data` field.

-A hard link is an entry in the namespace that
+A hard link is an entry in the namespace that points to an existing data object.
+This means that a single i-node can have multiple namespace entries, so it cannot serve as a primary key.

 ## Sequential Prefetch